 RAD Admission Requirements and Procedures

-- Complete and submit the School of Health & Behavioral Sciences Radiologic Technology Program (RAD) Application by April 1 of the year you are seeking fall admission.
-School of Health & Behavioral Sciences RAD Application will be accepted from January 1 until April, 1.
+- Complete and submit the School of Health & Behavioral Sciences Radiologic Technology Program (RAD) Application by February 1 of the year you are seeking fall admission.
+School of Health & Behavioral Sciences RAD Application will be accepted through February 1.

 - RAD applications are good for one year only.
 After students are selected for the next academic year, all applications will be discarded.
 Students not accepted into the program must reapply each year.